Errors When Constraining Hot Blackbody Parameters with Optical Photometry

 When limited to optical data, large errors in blackbody temperatures can occur, reaching $\sim$10,000\,K at 30,000--40,000\,K (depending on the measurement uncertainties).
 Beyond 40,000--60,000\,K it is only possible to obtain lower limits on the true temperature.
 It is important to consider these errors whenever an optical measurement yields a temperature $\gtrsim$ 25,000\,K. We calculate realistic uncertainties for such measurements and present them in Tables \ref{tab:inverse_t_flux} and \ref{tab:inverse_t_mag}.
 These results refer to fits using log-uniform priors.
 Uniform priors produce even less precise results, and are not discussed further.
 Underestimating the photometric uncertainties by a factor of two has almost no effect on the results (especially when using the \texttt{lightcurve\_fitting} package).

 Despite the large errors in temperature measurements of hot blackbodies with optical data alone, the error on the bolometric luminosity calculated from such fits is not orders of magnitude as one might naively expect from the $L_{bol}{\propto}T^4$ dependence.
-Temperature over-estimations partially cancel with radius underestimations (and vice versa), producing bolometric-luminosity errors up to factors of 3--5 in 68\% of cases.
+Temperature overestimations partially cancel with radius underestimations (and vice versa), producing bolometric luminosity errors up to factors of 3--5 in 68\% of cases.

 Adding ground-based ultraviolet observations reduces these errors somewhat, but space-based ultraviolet observations are required to reduce these errors significantly to less than a few hundred K in temperature and 10\%-20\% in bolometric luminosity.